Sorlux/Tests_Public/README.md

 # Tests_Public
-My tests/algorithms that I am working on
+Programs, algorithms, and tests i am working on